robotology/robotology-superbuild/README.md

 ===================================

 ## Gazebo
 Support for this dependency is enabled by the `ROBOTOLOGY_USES_GAZEBO` CMake option.

-**Warning: at the moment the Gazebo simulator does not support directly Windows.
-If you need to run Gazebo on Windows, it is recommended to do so via the [Windows Subsystem for Linux](#windows-subsystem-for-linux).**
+This option is still set to `OFF` on Windows as it is still experimental.

 ### System Dependencies
-Install Gazebo following the instructions available at http://gazebosim.org/tutorials?cat=install .
+On Linux or macOS, install Gazebo following the instructions available at http://gazebosim.org/tutorials?cat=install .
 Make sure to install also the development files, i.e. `libgazebo*-dev` on Debian/Ubuntu.

+On Windows, make sure that you install the Windows dependencies using the `vcpkg-robotology-with-gazebo.zip` archive and you set the correct enviroment variables as documented in [`robotology-superbuild-dependencies-vcpkg` documentation](https://github.com/robotology/robotology-superbuild-dependencies-vcpkg).

 ### Check the installation
 Follow the steps in https://github.com/robotology/icub-gazebo#usage and/or https://github.com/robotology/icub-models#use-the-models-with-gazebo to check if the Gazebo-based iCub simulation works fine.